MicrosoftDocs/Contribute/Contribute/content/index.md

 Quick edits streamline the process to report and fix small errors and omissions in documentation.
 Despite all efforts, small grammar and spelling errors _do_ make their way into our published documents.
 While you can create issues to report mistakes, it's faster and easier to create a PR to fix the issue, when the option is available.

 1. You need a GitHub account to contribute.
 If you already have an account, make sure you're signed in.
-If you don't have a GitHub account yet, navigate to [https://github.com/join](https://github.com/join) for a fast and free sign-up process.
+If you don't have a GitHub account, navigate to [https://github.com/join](https://github.com/join) for a fast and free sign-up process.

-1. Navigate to the documentation you wihs to edit. _Some_ docs pages allow you to edit content directly in the browser.
+1. Navigate to the documentation you wish to edit. _Some_ docs pages allow you to edit content directly in the browser.
 If so, you'll see an **Edit** pencil icon like the one shown below.
 Choosing the **Edit** pencil icon takes you to the source file on GitHub.

    :::image type="content" source="media/index/edit-article.png" alt-text="Screenshot of an Azure documentation article showing the edit pencil icon.":::